spitis/mrl/readme.md

 Below is a list of papers that use `mrl`.
 If you use `mrl` in one of your papers please let us know and we can add you to the list.
 If you build on the experiments related to the below papers, please cite the original papers:

-- Maximum Entropy Gain Exploration for Long Horizon Multi-goal Reinforcement Learning (ICML 2020 (to appear), [ALA 2020 Best Paper](https://ala2020.vub.ac.be/papers/ALA2020_paper_25.pdf)) (Arxiv coming soon)
+- Maximum Entropy Gain Exploration for Long Horizon Multi-goal Reinforcement Learning (ICML 2020 ([15 minute presentation](https://icml.cc/virtual/2020/paper/6622)), [Arxiv](https://arxiv.org/abs/2007.02832), ALA 2020 Best Paper ([25 minute presentation](https://bit.ly/mega_ala))
-- ProtoGE: Prototype Goal Encodings for Multi-goal Reinforcement Learning ([RLDM 2019](https://takonan.github.io/docs/2019_protoge_rldm.pdf)) [As of July 2020, this is still far and away the state-of-the-art on Gym's Fetch environments]
+- ProtoGE: Prototype Goal Encodings for Multi-goal Reinforcement Learning (RLDM 2019, [pdf](https://takonan.github.io/docs/2019_protoge_rldm.pdf)) [As of July 2020, this is still far and away the state-of-the-art on Gym's Fetch environments]
-- Counterfactual Data Augmentation using Locally Factored Dynamics (Preprint) (Arxiv coming soon)
+- Counterfactual Data Augmentation using Locally Factored Dynamics (Preprint, [Arxiv](http://arxiv.org/abs/2007.02832 ))

 ## Citing this Repository